The Origin of Mass

 If one of the particles, e.g. particle A, is now held in a fixed position and the other, particle B, is moved towards or away from particle A by a certain amount Δr, the field tries to move particle B back to its original separation r0 from A. Hence a force must be applied to achieve this displacement.

 Now consider a different situation.
-If neither of the particles is fixed and one particle, e.g. B, is moved by an external force, the other particle will follow.
+If neither of the particles is fixed and one particle, e.g. B, is moved by an external action, the other particle will follow.
 However, this will not happen instantaneously.
 The change in the field caused by the change in position of particle B can only propagate at the speed of light c.
 This means that for a time interval given by

 (2.1)